Antiquities trade: Illicit trade

 Illicit or illegal antiquities are those found in illegal or unregulated excavations, and traded covertly.
 The black market trade of illicit antiquities is supplied by looting and art theft.
 Artifacts are often those that have been discovered and unearthed at archeological digs and then transported internationally through a middleman to often unsuspecting collectors, museums, antique dealers, and auction houses.
 The antiquities trade is much more careful in recent years about establishing the provenance of cultural artifacts.
-Some estimates put annual turnover in billions of US dollars.
+Some estimates of billions of dollars in annual sales are demonstrably false.

 The true extent of the trade is unknown as incidents of looting are underreported.
-To such a degree that it is not unheard of for stolen pieces to be found in auction houses before they have been noticed as missing from their original home.
+It is not unheard of for stolen pieces to be found in auction houses before they have been noticed as missing from their original home.

 It is believed by many archaeologists and cultural heritage lawyers that the demand created by circulation, marketing, and collectorship of ancient artifacts causes the continuous looting and destruction of archaeological sites around the world.
 Archaeological artifacts are internationally protected by the Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict and international trade in cultural property of dubious provenance is restricted by the UNESCO Convention (1970) on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
 After years of resistance, the United States played a major role in drafting and promoting the 1970 Convention.

 Examples of looting of archaeological sites for the black market: